Asparagus Cooking Time: How Long to Cook Asparagus Perfectly

 You've got a gorgeous bunch of asparagus, those vibrant green spears promising springtime deliciousness.
 But how long do you cook them for?
 It's a question that's haunted me for years!
 I've had my fair share of asparagus disasters - limp, mushy spears that tasted more like sadness than spring.
 But I've also had some absolute triumphs, tender yet still with a bit of a bite, bursting with flavour.
 And that's what I'm here to share with you today – my tips and tricks for perfectly cooked asparagus, every single time.

-(Part 1) The Art of Asparagus Selection
+(Part 1) The Art of asparagus selection

 Let's start at the beginning, because even before you reach for your trusty pan, the quality of your asparagus matters.
 Honestly, there's nothing more disheartening than spending your hard-earned cash on a bunch of asparagus that's gone a bit limp or has those telltale woody ends.
 I've been there, and it's not a good feeling!
 So, how do you choose the perfect asparagus?